-What Our Priorities Are and Description How We Are Doing Ofsted report A published report of the outcome of our latest Ofsted inspection.
-Performance management Statement of procedures adopted by the governing body relating to Policy the performance management of staff and the annual report of the Headteacher on the effectiveness of appraisal procedures.
-Charging and remissions A statement of the Trust/School's policy with respect to charges and policies remissions for any optional extra or board and lodging for which charges are permitted, for example Trust/School publication, music tuition, trips.
-Health and Safety Policy and Statement of general policy with respect to health and safety at Risk Assessment work of employees (and others) and the organisation and arrangements for carrying out the policy.
-Staff Conduct, Discipline and Statement of procedure for regulating conduct and discipline of Grievance Trust/School staff and procedures by which staff may seek redress for grievance.
+What Our Priorities Are Description and How We Are Doing Ofsted report A published report of the outcome of our latest Ofsted inspection.
+Performance management Statement of procedures adopted by the governing body Policy relating to the performance management of staff and the annual report of the Headteacher on the effectiveness of appraisal procedures.
+Charging and remissions A statement of the Trust's policy with respect to charges and policies remissions for any optional extra or board and lodging for which charges are permitted, for example Trust publication, music tuition, trips.
+Health and Safety Policy Statement of general policy with respect to health and and Risk Assessment safety at work of employees (and others) and the organisation and arrangements for carrying out the policy.
+Staff Conduct, Discipline Statement of procedure for regulating conduct and and Grievance discipline of Trust staff and procedures by which staff may seek redress for grievance.
 Curriculum circulars and Any statutory instruments, departmental circulars and Statutory Instruments administrative memoranda sent by the Department of Education to the Headteacher or governing body relating to the curriculum.

-How We Make Decisions Description Admissions Policy/ Decisions (not individual) This does not include individual decisions.
-This is a statement of our policy with regards to admissions and how we make decisions regarding admissions.
+How We Make Decisions Description Admissions Policy/ This does not include individual decisions.
+This is a Decisions (not individual) statement of our policy with regards to admissions and how we make decisions regarding admissions.

-Our policies and procedures Description Home-Trust/School Written statements of the Trust/Schools aims and values, the Agreement Trust/Schools responsibilities, the parental responsibilities the Trust/Schools expectations of its pupils for example homework arrangements.
-Curriculum Policy Statement on following the national curriculum subjects, including any syllabus used by the Trust/School.
+Our policies and Description procedures Home-Trust Agreement Written statements of the Trusts aims and values, the Trusts responsibilities, the parental responsibilities the Trusts expectations of its pupils for example homework arrangements.
+Curriculum Policy Statement on following the national curriculum subjects, including any syllabus used by the Trust.
 Complaints Policy Statement of procedures for dealing with complaints.
-Equality and Diversity Policy Statement on ensuring that the Trust/School follows and promotes equality and diversity.
-Child protection and Statement of policy for safeguarding and promoting welfare of safeguarding policy pupils at the Trust/School.
-Relationships and Sex Statement of policy with regard to sex and relationship education.
-Education Policy Inclusion Policy Information about the Trust/School's policy on providing for pupils with special educational needs.
+Equality and Diversity Statement on ensuring that the Trust follows and promotes Policy equality and diversity.
+Child protection and Statement of policy for safeguarding and promoting welfare safeguarding policy of pupils at the Trust.
+Relationships and Sex Statement of policy with regard to sex and relationship Education Policy education.
+Inclusion Policy Information about the Trust's policy on providing for pupils with special educational needs.
 Behaviour Policy Statement of general principles on behaviour and discipline and of measures taken by the Headteacher to prevent bullying.

-The services we offer Description

-Extra-curricular activities and Details of these are contained on our Trust/School websites
+The services we offer Description Extra-curricular activities Details of these are contained in our newsletters and on and out of Trust clubs our Trust and School websites

-out of Trust/School clubs

-Internal review
+Internal Review